English 223.03: Survey of British Literature, 1789-present

 If you anticipate having trouble getting an assignment in on time, let me know in advance.
 Unexcused late papers or projects will be marked down one letter grade per week.

 You will be allowed 4 free absences through the semester.
-Any absences after that will affect your grade, and you can't pass this class if you miss 7 or more classes.
+Any absences after that will affect your grade, and you will fail this class if you miss 7 or more classes.

 Keep on top of the reading and other work through the semester.
 If you haven't read the assignment, you will find our class discussion both incomprehensible and dull.